Alikhoshkholgh/HackBook/ActiveDirectoryPrivEsc/README.md

 	C:\> sc stop windowsscheduler
 	C:\> sc start windowsscheduler
 	```
-### + look for Services in Registrie:
+### + look for Services in Registry:
-	+ HKLM\SYSTEM\CurrentControlSet\Services\
+	 HKLM\SYSTEM\CurrentControlSet\Services\

 ### + Know that:
-	+ Services have a Discretionary Access Control List (DACL), which indicates who has permission to start, stop, pause, query status, query configuration, or reconfigure the service,
+	Services have a Discretionary Access Control List (DACL), which indicates who has permission to start, stop, pause, query status, query configuration, or reconfigure the service,